brodemack/Pi/README.md

 ##Config

-The following values will be set
+The following values will be set with the automated installation, these configs are just for notes

 ```
 width 640